isheik/incrementor-eureka/README.md

 ### Assumptions
 * User email address should be unique in this system, so registering the same email is not allowed.
+* this system does not allow uppercase email address.
+It is automatically converted to lowercase.
 * Invalid email address form is not allowed to register in this system.
 * If necessary, logout feature is implemented in consumer side.
 (The frontend SPA has it.)